White Organic Vermouth

 White Vermouth is one of the most exciting and typical Italian classy wines.
 The old spelling of the name was Wearmouth or Wermuth.
 The origin of the name is uncertain; perhaps, it comes from the German word Wermuth "wormwood" (Artemisia absinthium).
 It became famous in Piedmont, thanks to Antonio Benedetto Carpano, who first manufactured it in 1786 and sold it in his shop in the centre of Turin.
 Another renowned shop was owned by the Rovero family, who could boast among its clients King Carlo Alberto.
 By the end of the 19th century, Vermouth was regularly exported to South America, the United States, and Europe.

-Aroma & Tasting: A wine that gives emotions, full of flavours.
+White Vermouth is a wine that gives emotions, full of flavours.
 Among the herbs and spices, sagebrush and citrus are the protagonists that, together with cinchona, give it a balanced bitter finish.

 - Bottle size: 750 ml